Alexey Ivakhnenko: Results

 Ivakhnenko is well known for his achievements in the theory of invariance and theory of combined automatic control systems, that operates on the principle of measured disturbances compensation.
 He had developed devices and methods for the adaptive control of systems with magnetic amplifiers and motors.

-He is the author of the first ukrainian monograph on technical cybernetics, which was published worldwide in seven languages.
+He is the author of the first Soviet monograph on engineering cybernetics, which was published worldwide in seven languages.
 In his study, a further development of the principles of combined control was connected with the implementation of methods of evolutionary self-organisation, pattern recognition and forecasting in control systems.

-In recent years, his main innovation - the GMDH method was developed as a method of inductive modelling, complex processes and systems forecasting.
-His ideas are utilised now in the Deep Learning networks.
+In recent years, his main innovation - the GMDH method - was developed as a method of inductive modelling, complex processes, and systems forecasting.
+His ideas are utilised now in deep learning networks.
 The effectiveness of the method was confirmed repeatedly during the solution of real complex problems in ecology, meteorology, economics and technology, which aided increase its popularity among the international scientific community.
 In parallel, there were conducted developments of evolutionary self-organising algorithms in a related field - clustering problems of pattern recognition.
 Advances in the modelling of environmental processes reflected in the monographs, economic processes - in the books.